DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-header-row.md

-onWidthDraftCancel | () => void | An event that cancels the column width change used for preview. draggingEnabled | boolean | Specifies whether drag-and-drop is enabled. children | ReactNode | The header cell's children. isFixed? | boolean | Specifies whether a header cell should be fixed on table top.
+onWidthDraftCancel | () => void | An event that cancels the column width change used for preview. draggingEnabled | boolean | Specifies whether drag-and-drop is enabled. children | ReactNode | The header cell's children.

 ### TableHeaderRow.SortLabelProps